Chaeold/ly-artix/readme.md

 ## Additional Information
 The name "Ly" is a tribute to the fairy from the game Rayman.
-Ly was tested by oxodao, who is some seriously awesome dude.
+Ly was tested by oxodao, who is some seriously awesome dude. ly-artix tested by me, let me know if there's any issue.